-Nabors, Giblin & Nickerson, P.A.
+Special Counsel Nabors, Giblin & Nickerson, P.A.
 Tampa, Florida

-Financial Advisor

-Public Financial Management, Inc. Orlando, Florida This Offering Statement does not constitute an offer to sell the Series 2009 Certificates in any jurisdiction to any person to whom it is unlawful to make such offer in such jurisdiction.
+Financial Advisor Public Financial Management, Inc. Orlando, Florida This Offering Statement does not constitute an offer to sell the Series 2010B Certificates in any jurisdiction to any person to whom it is unlawful to make such offer in such jurisdiction.
 No dealer, sales representative or other person has been authorized to give any information or make any representations other than as contained in this Offering Statement, and if given or made, such other information or representations must not be relied upon as having been authorized by any of the foregoing.
-This Offering Statement does not constitute an offer to sell or the solicitation of an offer to buy any securities, nor shall there be any sale of the Series 2009 Certificates by any person in any jurisdiction to which it is unlawful for such person to make such offer, solicitation or sale.
+This Offering Statement does not constitute an offer to sell or the solicitation of an offer to buy any securities, nor shall there be any sale of the Series 2010B Certificates by any person in any jurisdiction to which it is unlawful for such person to make such offer, solicitation or sale.

-The information contained in this Offering Statement has been obtained from representatives of the School Board, the Corporation, DTC (as defined herein), (the "Insurer") and other sources that are considered to be reliable and, while not guaranteed as to completeness or accuracy, is believed to be correct.
-However, such information is not to be construed as a representation of the Trustee, the Financial Advisor or the Underwriters.
+The information contained in this Offering Statement has been obtained from representatives of the School Board, the Corporation, DTC (as defined herein), Assured Guaranty Corp. and other sources that are considered to be reliable, but is not guaranteed as to completeness or accuracy by, and is not to be construed as a representation of the District, the School Board, the Trustee, the Financial Advisor or the Underwriters with regard to the information provided by DTC.